Lady Jean Cochrane

-Lady Jean Alice Elaine Cochrane (later Hervey, then Macdonald; 1887–1955) was a Welsh and Scottish aristocrat.
+Lady Jean Alice Elaine Cochrane (later Hervey, then Macdonald; 27 November 1887 – 5 January 1955) was a British aristocrat.
 She was the daughter of Winifred, Countess of Dundonald and Douglas Cochrane, 12th Earl of Dundonald.

 Work and duties

 Cochrane was a famous figure in her time.
 In her youth, she modelled for prominent publications and appeared in The Bystander, Tatler, Country Life, and The Sketch.

 During the First World War, In 1916, she became a nurse who treated war casualties at the Red cross hospital at Portman Square, London.

 In 1917, she was within Diplomatic services and was serving within the Foreign office at Whitehall, London.

 She helped support the Society for Waifs and Strays by opening several fundraisers for the cause. a society which directly improves the lives of children and young people for whom it provides services and to create a positive shift in social attitudes to improve the situation facing all children and young people.

 On 14 July 1937 she launched the Royal Navy warship HMS Enchantress.